Jlo254/simple_shell/README.md

-This is a group project on Simple Shell created by Jael Jepchumba and Faith Adewuyi
+This is a group project done by Faith Adewuyi and Jael Jamphumba